Emon-ProCoder7/sql-Command-Repository/README.md

    - Let’s search for special instructions that have the word ‘sauce’.
 Are there any funny or interesting ones?
    - Let’s search for special instructions that have the word ‘door’.
 Any funny or interesting ones?
    - Let’s search for special instructions that have the word ‘box’.
 Any funny or interesting ones?
    - Some of these are marketing gold!
-But what are their order numbers?
+But what are their order numbers? [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/08.%20Davie's%20Burgers%20Subway%20Ad.sql)